yffenim/effy/index.md

 **Topics of interest we might have in common that could led to a nice friendship or at least a satisfying conversation:**
 - change
 - the literary canon, esp DFW
-- the post-colonial literary canon, post-apartheid SA
+- the post-colonial literary canon, esp post-apartheid SA
-- russian literature, esp Nabokov
+- russian literature, esp Nabokov minus the popular one
 - poststructuralism, esp Lacan or specifically, Barthes' S/Z
-- french literature, esp Balzac
+- french literature, esp Genet
+- journalism, esp Svetlana Alexievich
 - trauma and mental health
 - kineseology and the power of movement to heal trauma
 - neurodiversity
-- circadian sleep schedules that are longer than 24 hours
+- scheduling for circadian rthymns that are longer than 24 hours
 - cybersecurity/privacy rights
 - software development
 - design principles, best practices, or prefered stacks for react/react-native